-The one-time programmable (OTP) memory permanently stores the content of programmable registers.
+The One-Time-Programmable (OTP) memory can permanently store the content of the programmable registers.
 The OTP memory is made of poly-silicon fuses.
-By activating the "flash" command, the content of the entire register is stored in the OTP memory.
-The flash command consists in setting some bits (Fn, where n is the register number) in register 9.
+By activating the "flash" command the content of the entire register will be stored in the OTP memory.
+The flash command consists in setting some bits (named Fn, where n is the register number) in the register 9.
 When the bit Fn is set, the register n is stored permanently.
-Important: the user can flash only one register at a time.
-It is possible to operate the MagAlpha without flashing the registers (see Fig. 15).
+Important: the user can flash only one register at the time.
+It is possible to operate the MagAlpha without flashing the registers.

-Figure 15.
-Circuit for Flashing
+Figure 14: Circuit for Flashing

-The burning of the fuses during the flash process is irreversible: Once a register is flashed, the default values at power up will always be the same.
-After flashing, the registers' content can no longer be modified.
+The burning of the fuses during the flash process is irreversible: once a register is flashed the default values at power up will always be the same.
+After flashing the registers content cannot be modified anymore.

-Flashing Procedure
+Flashing procedure